Note: This post was previously published in 2014 and is republished as I take some time off to be with family during the holidays!

-In a post I wrote about a Word of the Year, you read about how I started trying to re-focus and move forward in the new year.
-(And if you didn’t read it, you can go ahead and read it now…I’ll wait for ya’!).
+In a post I wrote a while back about a Word of the Year, I explained how I refocus and move forward in the new year.

 Time and again in the Bible, prophets talk about foundations.
 Even today, the foundation of a building is essential to its function.
 If it cannot stand, it cannot serve as a protection against the elements, a home, a center for business and trade, or whatever reason it has for its existence.
 I’ve watched my husband build more than a few foundations over the years.
 The amount of planning and work that goes into them is pretty amazing, even though once the foundation is complete it doesn’t really look like much was accomplished (a rather interesting irony…).
 But I digress…